SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 In the universe of TW why limit yourself to only a certain amount of contacts.
 Friends list should be expanded and the ability to cancel pending friend requests also would be useful (ie Accidently added wrong username, or added an AI).
 No response yet.

+ 7. (3)[Unconfirmed] Recoil ->
+With no recoil in the game, it makes it incredibly easy to easily wipe out rackets with consecutive headshots fired less than seconds apart.
+Whilst it wouldn't be a good idea to rock your whole screen with recoil, a small lift (perhaps even a recoil reduction skill added in too) when firing your gun would be nice.
+No confirmation yet.

+ 8. (2)[Unconfirmed] NPC gun damage ->
+Currently, players can play through every raid without ever having the need to take cover.
+Getting killed in one to two shots would be incredibly annoying, but increasing the NPC's damage with guns (5-10% more) would be nice to the point where players would have to take cover, planning their approach and chosing when to rush in, rather than just effortlessly killing groups of armed thugs like they were flies.

+ 9. (1)[Unconfirmed] Camera Fixes ->
+Generally the camera for TW is quite good, however when close to a wall, in a tight space or fighting hand to hand, many issues can arise.
+When close to a wall or in a tight space, the camera will lock, not allowing the player to adjust the angle, sometimes leaving players looking at walls, away from their character, not allowing players to change their combat target and/or zooming in or out, giving very awkard views of the surroundings.
+The same can also be said when using firearms, as it will auto zoom in and out, forcing players to readjust their aim, wasting time and possibly getting them killed.
+(Aim view is usually great, but tight spaces in rackets can cause issues as stated).

+ 10. (1)[Unconfirmed] Player movement on foot (expanded) ->
+Expanding on topic 1. in this section, auto sprint and auto climb are two very annoying issues that occur only on keyboard when players press/hold the space key.
+Rather than just sprinting stopping when the shift key is released, characters will continue to sprint, forcing players to stop moving to be able to jog/walk again.
+When using an xbox controller this is not the case, as characters will stop sprinting immediately.
+Another issue with the shift key is auto climbing, causing characters to auto vault over objects while sprinting (and even a few seconds after pressing the shift key!),run up walls and sometimes even get stuck in objects.

 - *Safehouse and Customization:*
 -